Equinix unveils ANOTHER data centre – this time in South Korea

 Thus far in 2019 Equinix has had its foot well and truly on the pedal.

-This month the global interconnection giant has revealed its plans for a massive seven-storey data centre in Singapore (its fourth in the city), in addition to the purchase of a commercial building in Hamburg, Germany, which it will be converting into a data centre.
+This month the global interconnection giant has revealed its plans for a massive seven-storey data center in Singapore (its fourth in the city), in addition to the purchase of a commercial building in Hamburg, Germany, which it will be converting into a data center.

-The new Singapore facility is expected to cost around US$85 million, while the Hamburg property was purchased for $11 million with the data centre conversion expected to cost approximately a further $25 million.
+The new Singapore facility is expected to cost around US$85 million, while the Hamburg property was purchased for $11 million with the data center conversion expected to cost approximately a further $25 million.

-That means that already this year Equinix has disclosed data centre investments amounting to more than $120 million.
+That means that already this year Equinix has disclosed data center investments amounting to more than $120 million.
 And now, it has announced more.